 “I lived in that grim old House of Providence for five years and my mother worked in the laundry.
 I was able to obtain information from Nugent care only to find some of the details were incorrect.

 Children had to leave at the age of 5.
 I wasn’t adopted so we had to leave with no help…”

 “I hated being sent to collect me mum’s washing from the Kelton laundry.
 With a kid’s imagination it looked like Dracula’ s castle or maybe Colditz to my young eyes.
 You would knock on a huge door which was duly opened by a fearsome looking nun in full habit.
 Peering in as she went to fetch the wash, revealed a scene I thought was what hell must look like.
 A horrible smell of cleaning and lots of steam.
 Lines of women in pinafores and covered heads slaving away.
 A vacant expression of hopelessness on every face.
 I sensed evil even at my tender age.

-This comment turned up in my email early one Saturday in October 2017 about a blog post I’d written nearly four years earlier in December 2013.
+Extracts from recent comments here about a blog post I’d written back in in December 2013.
 That post had been about a general walk around Aigburth in South Liverpool that had ended with me finding somewhere I’d almost forgotten from earlier in my life.